 Any complaint that is "directly related to the merits of a decision or procedural ruling" must be dismissed.
 28 U.S.C. §352(b)(1)(A)(ii).
 See also Rule 11(c)(1)(B) of the Rules for Judicial-Conduct and Judicial-Disability Proceedings.
 "Any allegation that calls into question the correctness of an official action of a judge ... is merits related."
 Standard 2 for Assessing Compliance with the Act, Implementation of the Judicial Conduct and Disability Act of 1980: A Report to the Chief Justice 145 (2006).
 The allegations of this complaint fit that description.
-If it was error to dismiss the second suit, the remedy is by appeal rather than a complaint under the 1980 Act.
+If any delay in issuing process was a mistake, the remedy was by request to the district judge rather than a complaint under the 1980 Act.
+(But there was no error.
+Complainant tells me that, the day after filing suit, he stopped payment on the check for the filing fee.
+Later he closed the account.
+A court is not required to process any suit when the plaintiff fails to pay required fees.)